denizturanceng/denizturanceng/Readme.md

 ### Hi there 👋
-- 🧑‍💻 I’m currently working on embedded software
+- 🧑‍💻 I’m currently working on embedded software and full stack web developer.